 Some warehouse rules apply only to certain layers.
 In the presentation layer, we enforce that any column name needs a globally unique description to avoid divergence of definitions.
 Since everything in dbt is YAML, most of this rule enforcement is just simple parsing.

 So, How Did It Go?

 To ensure we got it right and worked out the kinks, we ran a multiweek beta of Seamster with some of our data scientists who tested the system out on real models.
 Since you’re reading about it, you can guess by now that it went well!

 While productivity measures are always hard, the vast majority of users reported they were shipping models in a couple of days instead of a couple of weeks.
-In addition, documentation of models increased because this is a feature built into the model spec.
+In addition, documentation of models increased due to the fact that this is a feature built into the model spec.

 Where to Next?

 We’re focusing on updating the tool to ensure it’s tailored to Shopify data scientists.
 The biggest hurdle for a new product (internal and external) is adoption.
 We know we still have work to do to ensure that our tool is top of mind when users have simple (but not easy) reporting work.
 We’re spending time with each team to identify upcoming work that we can speed up by using Seamster.
 Their questions and comments will be part of our tutorials and documentations for new users.

 On the engineering front, an exciting next step is looking beyond batch data processing.
 Apache Beam and Beam SQL provide an opportunity to consider a single SQL-centric data modelling tool for both batch and streaming use cases.

 We’re also big believers in open source at Shopify.
 Depending on the dbt’s community needs, we’d also like to explore contributing our validation strategy and a unit testing framework to the project.

 If you’re interested in building solutions from the ground up and would like to come work with us, please check out Shopify’s career page.